Seeking Consensus on Subspaces in Federated Principal Component Analysis: Introduction

 \section{Introduction}

-Singular value decomposition (SVD) is a fundamental and ubiquitous technique in matrix computation with a wide and still rapidly growing variety of applications, such as principal component analysis~\cite{Moore1981}, image compression~\cite{Andrews1976}, dictionary learning~\cite{Aharon2006}, facial recognition~\cite{Turk1991}, latent semantic analysis~\cite{Deerwester1990}, matrix completion~\cite{Candes2009}, and so on.
+Principal component analysis (PCA) is a fundamental and ubiquitous technique for data analysis and dimensionality reduction \citep{Moore1981} with a wide and still rapidly growing variety of applications, such as image compression~\citep{Andrews1976}, dictionary learning~\citep{Aharon2006}, facial recognition~\citep{Turk1991}, latent semantic analysis~\citep{Deerwester1990}, matrix completion~\citep{Candes2009}, and so on.

-Consider $A \in \Rnm$, an $n\times m$ real matrix, for which we will always assume $n \leq m$ without loss of generality, and let $p < n$ be a positive integer.
-The (economy-form) SVD of $A$ is represented below as the decomposition on the left, while the $p$-term approximation of it on the right is called a dominant (or truncated) SVD of $A$,